rtCamp/snapwp-helper/docs/hooks.md

 `admin_menu`

-Fires to create the admin menu.
+Fires before the administration menu loads in the admin.

 ```php
 do_action( 'admin_menu' );